On Wednesday 16 September 2020 the line markings will be updated, new replacement signs & a new traffic mirror installed in the complex.

 Determine what is the condition of our common property lights (including the electrical cabling).
 This report will be used to determine if the common property lights will be replaced.

 Erect a new perimeter fence along our boundary at the end of the path going towards the North Lyneham shops.
 We are looking at a new fence in the same style as the new fence between unit 18 and unit 19.
 This will give greater security to the residents backing onto this area.
 The existing gates and fences are frequently vandalised and damaged, are costly to repair/replace, and are no longer effective in ensuring residents’ safety and security.
 This will also allow the establishment and planting of an additional community garden and recreational areas.
+(UPDATE – was Not supported at the 2018 AGM so has been removed from action list.
+Admin 2020-03-08)

 You may have noticed that the stop sign and line marking has recently been replaced outside Unit 51.
 The executive committee encourages all residents to comply with the stop sign and speed limits to ensure the safety of all residents, particularly the many children who live in the complex.